haimlavi1989/happyCoding/JavaScriptChallengesQ&A.md

 ## 19. Stack Reversal Implementation

 ### Question:
- create a function to reverse a stack using two auxiliary stacks.
+ Task 1: create a function to reverse a stack using two auxiliary stacks.
+ Task 2: Do the same but using one helper Stack and 1 temp
 ```javascript
 function reverseStack(originalStack)
 ```
 Explain the output.

 <details>
-<summary>Solution</summary>
+<summary>Solution task 1</summary>

 ```javascript
 // Implementation of a basic Stack class